Avaiga/taipy-doc/docs/knowledge_base/tips/long_callbacks/index.md

         return result
 ```

-When you update the State with the result of `heavy_function()`, you make sure that the user
+When you update the State with the result of `heavy_function()`, you ensure that the user
 interface shows the result of the resource-intensive function.
 This creates a smooth and seamless
 user experience.